Leenuus/nvim-config/README.md

-## WIP

-- More Treesitter

 ## TODO

-- a keybindings making use of treesitter to copy current statement, multi-line aware
 - a keybinding to jump to the corresponding snippets file
 - a treesitter program to remove trailing spaces, without compromising string literal
 - More to read in `:help function-list`